jen-k/2018-Python-Training/Schedule-and-Materials/exercise7.md

-# Exercise 6
+# Exercise 7

 ## Introduction
-This is a how to.
-Follow the instructions.
-Note them.
-They are important.
-You will have questions.
-Go on faith for now.
-This doesn't mean don't ask questions, but we are more focused on getting your first web challenge code up and running.
+This is a how-to.
+Follow the instructions and take thorough notes.

 ## Background
 HTML provides form tags allowing you to define name/value pairs to be submitted to another script.
 However, HTML alone does not allow one to capture those name/value pairs again in the receiving page.
 You must have a web script on the target web server to receive and process them.